WolfgangLoud/ATLS-4630-FA24/projectOne/README.md

 [Mock Up](https://www.figma.com/design/3hf3KFyFOf3J5LMHdvjCjM/HF-recipease?node-id=9-356&t=OJBx5Z9oOokUOUbk-1)

 I have also been learning about how to install and animate using Anime.js.
 For my project most of the animation will be done through scrolling.
 In order to accomplish this I think I am going to time amount my animations to the scroll percents of the page, as long as I am easily able to animate based on user scroll the project should ocme together nicely.
-Below is a link to some test animation I created using Anime.js.
+Below is a link to some test code I created using Anime.js.

 [Test Animations](https://github.com/WolfgangLoud/ATLS-4630-FA24/blob/b36f2f6484d9c084770dc13e1b81cc8aa6c3c6a0/projectOne/main.js)